aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/determine-table-break/_index.md

 ---
-title: Determine Table Break
+title: Determine Table Break In PDF File
-linktitle: Determine Table Break
+linktitle: Determine Table Break In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to determine table breaks in a PDF document using Aspose.PDF for .NET.
+description: Learn how to determine table breaks in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 60
 url: /net/programming-with-tables/determine-table-break/
 ---

-In this tutorial, we are going to learn how to determine table breaks in a PDF document using Aspose.PDF for .NET.
+In this tutorial, we are going to learn how to determine table breaks in PDF file using Aspose.PDF for .NET.
 We will explain the source code in C# step by step.
 At the end of this tutorial, you will know how to determine if a table exceeds the page margins.
 Let's start!

 ## Step 1: Setting up the environment
 First, make sure you've set up your C# development environment with Aspose.PDF for .NET.
 Add the reference to the library and import the necessary namespaces.